GothenburgBitFactory/tw.org/content/docs/introduction.md

 There is only one entry in this file for `data.location`.
 This is because Taskwarrior has a built-in set of sensible defaults, and this configuration file only contains overrides to those defaults.

-That configuration variable named `data.location` points to your task data directory, which is currently empty:
+That configuration variable named `data.location` points to your task data directory, which contains an SQLite database.
+The database is currently empty because there are no tasks yet.

 ```
 $ ls ~/.task
-$
+taskchampion.sqlite3
 ```

-This is because there are no tasks yet.
 Typically, you won't need to look in that directory.